 A women’s vocal ensemble unlike any other, these sophisticated singers blend a contemporary sensibility with specialized vocal techniques that have been distilled over centuries.
 Using only the pure unaccompanied voice, Kitka creates a constantly shifting landscape of sound, pulsing with angular rhythms, where dramatic dynamics leap from delicate stillness to shattering resonance, and seamless unisons explode into lush, incomprehensible chords.

 Kitka's material ranges from ancient village duets to complex choral works, from early music to contemporary theater.
 The sound of their voices is exotic, both elegant and eerie.
 The melodies are hauntingly beautiful.
-The many languages in which they sing are largely unfamiliar to American ears: Albanian, Bosnian, Bulgarian, Serbo-Croatian, Georgian, Hungarian, Ladino, Latvian, Macedonian, Romanian, Russian, Ukrainian, Yiddish, with the occasional Latin, medieval Galician, or ancient Greek.
+The many languages in which they sing are largely unfamiliar to American ears: Albanian, Bosnian, Bulgarian, Croatian, Georgian, Modern Greek, Hungarian, Ladino, Latvian, Macedonian, Romanian, Russian, Serbian, Ukrainian, Yiddish, with the occasional Latin, medieval Galician, or ancient Greek.
 It is exactly this unfamiliarity that is so riveting, as Kitka’s sensitive precision lifts their work out of the merely musical into a universe beyond words, an experience that is primal, elemental.

 More than just a concert, an evening with Kitka unites vibrant music, enhanced by a subtly changing stage picture, compelling song introductions, and each singer’s warm rapport with the audience.
 Listeners are transported by a continuous unfolding of music that flows seamlessly from ethereal, contemplative pieces to rousing earthy rhythms.